MicrosoftDocs/power-automate-docs/articles/data-operations.md

 Use the **Create HTML table - Data Operation** action to change a JSON array input into an HTML table.
 You can keep the headers visible in the HTML output.

-To do this, follow the steps in previous section for creating a CSV table, but use the **Create HTML table - Data Operation** action instead of **Create CSV table**.
+To do this, follow the steps in the previous **Use the create CSV table action** section for creating a CSV table.
+Use the **Create HTML table - Data Operation** action instead of **Create CSV table**.

 > [!TIP]
 > If you plan to send the HTML table via email, remember to select **IsHtml** in the email action.